Logo

 2. Choose the Right AWS Vulnerability Scanner

-- AWS integration: Support for Inspector, Security Hub, GuardDuty
+• Seamless AWS integration with Inspector, Security Hub, GuardDuty

 3. Run the Scan and Monitor Performance

-- Event-driven scans (triggered on resource creation or config changes)
+• Event-driven scans triggered by resource creation or configuration changes

-Inspector scans newly detected instances hourly and performs network reachability checks every 12 hours.
-Monitor resource impact and tune scan frequencies or resource tagging as needed.
+Inspector scans new instances hourly and performs network reachability checks every 12 hours.
+Monitor performance and fine-tune frequency or resource tagging to maintain efficiency without missing critical assets.

 4. Analyze Results and Prioritize Risks

-Raw scan data is just noise until you apply context.
+Raw scan data is noise until context is applied.
+Your team should:

-- Triage findings by business risk, exposure level, and exploitability
+• Triage findings by business risk, exposure, and exploitability

 5. Remediate and Re-Scan for Validation

-Detection is just the beginning.
+Detection is just the start.
 Fixing and verifying is where security is earned.
+Use:

-- IaC updates to bake remediations into future deployments
+• IaC updates to bake long-term remediations into future deployments

-- Automation via AWS Systems Manager, Lambda, or EventBridge
+• Automation via Systems Manager, Lambda, or EventBridge

-Then, re-scan to confirm fixes.
-Tools like Patch Manager and Security Hub integrations can automate this loop.
+Finally, re-scan to confirm closure.
+Tools like Patch Manager and Security Hub can automate this loop.

 Fix it.
 Re-scan it.
 Validate it.
 Repeat.

-That’s the scanning workflow that actually works in 2025.
+That’s the AWS scanning workflow that actually works in 2025.

 Top 5 AWS Vulnerability Scanning Tools to Consider in 2025